day8/re-frame/docs/WIP/MentalModelOmnibus.md

 step by step towards the exception causing problem.

-This is perfect for debugging assuming, of course, you are in a position to capture a checkpoint, and the events since then.
+This is perfect for debugging assuming, of course, you are in a position to capture an app state checkpoint, and the events since then.

 Here's Martin Fowler's [description of Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).